jakobib/elag2019/slides.md

 * automatic analysis and synthesis of DDC numbers (**coli-ana**)
 * semi-automatic creation of DDC concordance (**coli-conc**)

-$\Longrightarrow$ Domain expert and previous works to build on
+$\Rightarrow$ Domain expert and previous works to build on

 ## coli-ana, an example